 (d) No person shall park or cause to be parked any motor home, personal trailer, camper trailer, camper, boat or boat trailer on any street or alley within the City longer than temporarily while being prepared for use or being cleaned up from use away from the premises.
 Such temporary placement may last up to forty-eight (48) hours, but trying to avoid the intent of this Section by moving the unit a short distance or driving it around the block does not start a new forty-eight-hour period.
 The City Council may establish, by resolution, permits and fees to allow limited occasional temporary parking of recreational vehicles on residential streets and alleys.
 It is the intent of this Section to prohibit the use of the public streets and alleys for storage of these units, and doing so is unlawful.
 Vehicles parked in violation of this Section shall be subject to towing, after a one-time only warning, by the City without notice at the expense of the owner; and vehicles towed shall have a lien upon them by the City or by the tow company for towing and storage charges and shall be held until paid, or sold if charges are not paid within thirty (30) days.

-The city’s code enforcement officer(s), working from the Fort Lupton Planning & Building Department, patrol the city regularly looking for violations of the city’s code.
-In addition to complaints received by phone or by walk-in citizens at our location at 130 South McKinley Avenue, some complaints are anonymous.
+The city’s code enforcement officer(s), working from the Fort Lupton Planning and Building Department, patrol the city regularly looking for violations of the city’s code.
+In addition to complaints received by phone or by walk-in citizens at our location at 130 S McKinley Avenue, some complaints are anonymous.

 The code enforcement officer(s) will investigate all complaints and enforce codes once complaints are deemed valid.
 On validating a complaint, be it a code or parking complaint, the officer will typically issue either a Notice of Violation or a Parking Citation to the occupant and / or owner of the property or vehicle.
 Most of the time, the problem exists simply because the owner is unaware of the provisions of the code.